Hirzahida/home_heatlhcare_quality/README.md

 Home health agencies play a critical role in patient recovery and long-term care.
 The Centers for Medicare &amp; Medicaid Services (CMS) provides performance data for these agencies, including quality ratings and patient outcome measures.

 ## Installation
-The code should run with no issues using Python versions 3.*.
+The code can be opened in a Jupyter Notebook and requires Python 3.x.

 ## Project Introduction